e-mergo/qs-emergo-triggers/README.md

 - **Close on success** When selected, the reload feedback will be closed instantly on reload success.
 This enables chaining multiple actions after reloading the app.

 #### Start Reload Task
-This action starts the specified reload task.
+This action starts the specified reload task from the QMC.
 When the task is already running, a message will show telling the user.
 You can pick from a list of available tasks in the current server environment.
 This functionality allows for starting reload tasks outside of the QMC.
 - **Display progress** When selecting *Enforced*, the user cannot close the modal untill the task execution is done.
 When selecting *Optional*, the user can close the modal before the task execution is done.
 - **Skip task confirmation** When selected, the task will be started instantly.
 - **Close on success** When selected, the task feedback will be closed instantly on task success.
 In combination with *Enforced* progress display and *Skip task confirmation* this enables chaining multiple task executions with actions.